Fran Borgia: Career

 In 2023, he produced Jow Zhi Wei’s Tomorrow Is a Long Time (2023), a Singapore-Taiwanese-French-Portuguese co-production that premiered at the Berlin International Film Festival as part of the Generation 14plus 2023; Amanda Nell Eu’s Tiger Stripes (2023), an 8-country co-production, which premiered at the 2023 Cannes Critics’ Week, and won the Grand Prize; and Chia Chee Sum’s Oasis of Now (2023), which premiered in-competition at the 28th Busan International Film Festival, and had its European premiere at the Berlin International Film Festival as part of the Forum 2024 section.

 His latest films are Stranger Eyes (2024), an internationally co-produced mystery thriller film directed by Yeo Siew Hua starring Lee Kang-sheng and Wu Chien-ho, which was the first film from Singapore to compete for the Golden Lion at the Venice International Film Festival; Rima Das' Village Rockstars 2 (2024), and Indian-Singapore Assamese language coming-of-age drama film, sequel to Village Rockstars (2017) which premiered at the 29th Busan International Film Festival on 4 October 2024 and won the Kim Jiseok Award, and was selected in the Generation 14plus section of the 75th Berlin International Film Festival where it had its European premiere on 16 February 2025; and Renoir, a coming-of-age drama film written and directed by Chie Hayakawa.
 Starring Yui Suzuki, Hikari Ishida, Lily Franky and Ayumu Nakajima, the film follows the childhood of Fuki, in late-1980s Tokyo.
 The film had its world premiere in the main competition of the 2025 Cannes Film Festival, where it was nominated for the Palme d'Or, and was theatrically released in Japan from 20 June 2025.

 On 10 September 2025, he premiered his latest film, Tan Siyou's Amoeba, at the 2025 Toronto International Film Festival.
+The film won Best Youth Film at the Asia Pacific Screen Awards 2025.